RalfGeiger/Playmaker-Platformer-Template/README.md

 The project was realized with Unity and Playmaker.
 Please note that Playmaker is a Visual Scripting and is not free, but it is worth to buy it.

 The following features are released:
+* Update the Project to Unity 2021
+* Using new Input-System
+* Using URP-Render-Pipeline

 * Paralax Scrolling
 * Control of the player
 * Player Crouch